MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/shortcut-keys.md

 | Move to the FactBox pane (which may include opening it)                       | Alt+M,B or Ctrl+F2         |

 > [!NOTE]
 > The **Streamline tabbing behavior in full-page forms** feature, introduced in version 10.0.26, allows users to tab through all regions of a page without requiring the mouse or a dedicated keyboard shortcut to move between regions.
-You can still use the existing keyboard shortcuts (i.e. the Alt-M key chord shortcuts) to move quickly between the regions on a page.
+You can still use the existing keyboard shortcuts (such as Alt+M key chord shortcuts) to move quickly between the regions on a page.

 ## [Personalization](personalize-user-experience.md) shortcuts